FilipiMachado/rocketpay-project/README.md

 ## 💻 Project

-The project is a music streaming platform.
-There is a music player included and search/filters to find your favorite music.
+The project is a credit card payment method page.
+The info, logo and colors of the credit card changes dinamically based in what you type.

 <p align="center">
   <a href="https://imgur.com/Kz6aBCN"><img src="https://imgur.com/Kz6aBCN.png" title="source: imgur.com" /></a>